 Disclosure: We scrutinize our research, ratings and reviews using strict editorial integrity.
 In full transparency, this site may receive compensation from partners listed through affiliate partnerships, though this does not affect our ratings.
 Learn more about how we make money by visiting our advertiser disclosure.

 Exchange-traded funds have become a clear favorite of the “smart money.”
-According to a 2024 survey from financial services data and analytics firm ISS Market Intelligence, when asked about how they would invest client assets if a favored manager was available across all types of vehicles, 60% said they preferred ETFs over open-ended mutual funds and separately managed accounts—a huge jump from 49% just a few years ago!
+According to a recent survey from financial services data and analytics firm ISS Market Intelligence, when asked about how they would invest client assets if a favored manager was available across all types of vehicles, 60% said they preferred ETFs over open-ended mutual funds and separately managed accounts—a huge jump from 49% just a few years ago!

 Why?
 Well, I can think of a host of reasons, but perhaps the two most important are their extraordinary versatility and relatively low fees.
 Not only can you use ETFs to execute hundreds of strategies across numerous asset classes, but their cost is virtually always lower than any comparable alternatives.

 Disclaimer: This article does not constitute individualized investment advice.
-These securities appear for your consideration and not as personalized investment recommendations.
+Individual securities, funds, and/or other investments appear for your consideration and not as personalized investment recommendations.
 Act at your own discretion.

-The Best ETFs for 2025
+The Best ETFs for 2026

 • Defensive ETFs: These are protective ETFs you might not necessarily buy at the beginning of the year, but that you should be aware of in case you need to play portfolio defense.

-1. Vanguard Dividend Appreciation ETF
+1. Vanguard Russell 2000 ETF

 DepositPhotos